 Porto Cruz is a really cool space in Gaia, It’s restaurant : De Castro Gaia is a space for tasting and harmonization of Portuguese wines and appetizers.
 Porto Cruz also has got a rooftop that I recommend for sunsets 😉

-Where to sleep in Porto
+Where to sleep during your weekend in Porto

 While in Porto we stayed a night at Hotel Teatro that is part of the Design hotels group and situated in the center of Porto, 10 minutes away from Ribeira square and a 5 minutes walk away from Santa Catarina street that is the shopping street.
 As the name says, the hotel is inspired by theatre and you can see it in the decoration.
 The hotel that was decorated by a Japanese designer, is quite dark and dramatic as well as the decoration in the bar and the lobby while the bathroom and the lights are golden, and remembers of the extravagance often seen in theaters.
 To complete the theme, the lobby and the bar are decorated with costumes and acting lights.
 Very cool and stylish.